Now Accepting New Patients and Canada Dental Care Plan

 Electric Toothbrushes: High-Tech Tools for Better Cleaning

-1. Rotary/Spinning Head (e.g., Oral-B)
+• Rotary/Spinning Head (e.g., Oral-B)

-• The head spins or oscillates in circles.
+• Oscillates or spins in small circles.

-2. Sonic/Vibrating (e.g., Philips Sonicare)
+• Sonic/Vibrating (e.g., Philips Sonicare)

-• Vibrates side to side at high speed.
+• Vibrates side-to-side at high speeds.

-Manual vs Electric: Quick Comparison
+Manual vs. Electric: Quick Comparison

 FeatureManual ToothbrushElectric Toothbrush